tbebekis/Tutorial-JsonSerializer/README.md

 `PropertyNamingPolicy` property is a [JsonNamingPolicy](https://learn.microsoft.com/en-us/dotnet/api/system.text.json.jsonnamingpolicy) derived class.
 When it is **null**, the default, property names remain unchanged.

-That `JsonNamingPolicy` class provides a number of static properties that return a `JsonNamingPolicy` derived class, such as [CamelCase](https://learn.microsoft.com/en-us/dotnet/api/system.text.json.jsonnamingpolicy.camelcase) or [SnakeCaseLower](https://learn.microsoft.com/en-us/dotnet/api/system.text.json.jsonnamingpolicy.snakecaselower).
+That `JsonNamingPolicy` class provides a number of static properties that return a `JsonNamingPolicy` derived class instance, such as [CamelCase](https://learn.microsoft.com/en-us/dotnet/api/system.text.json.jsonnamingpolicy.camelcase) or [SnakeCaseLower](https://learn.microsoft.com/en-us/dotnet/api/system.text.json.jsonnamingpolicy.snakecaselower).
 Each one for a specific casing.

 ```
 JsonSerializerOptions JsonOptions = new();